About The Charity

 Our generous donors provide funds to cover the shortfall in the running costs of the school and ensure all the children receive a nutritious lunch.
 Donations also enable us to improve the facilities at the school and purchase much needed items such as text books and stationery.

-Many keen supporters have provided extra voluntary help, and these include:
+Many keen supporters have provided extra voluntary help including:

 Kathy James – Committee member for 6 years; recruiting many new sponsors and donors